 The DAB family of standards is built upon ETSI EN 300 401.
 This is the original DAB system description, but enhanced over the years to reflect experience of system use and new requirements.
 The basic standard includes audio coding using MPEG 1 and 2 layer 2 coding.
 In addition to the basic standard there are many additional specifications, which provide details of alternate audio coding (for example, DAB+ in ETSI TS 102 563 and DMB-radio in ETSI TS 102 428) and multimedia and data applications (for example, EPG in ETSI TS 102 818 and Slide Show in ETSI TS 102 499).

 The core of the DAB system is the use of Coded Orthogonal Frequency Division Multiplexing (COFDM).
 DAB uses a relatively wide bandwidth of 1.536 MHz in a 1.75 MHz channel, as defined in the GE06 agreement.
 There are four transmission modes, each designed for particular frequency bands.
-Commonly, mode I is used in VHF band III and mode II or mode IV are used in L-band.
-In order for receivers to make use of the information supplied, the capacity is divided into two transport mechanisms; the Fast Information Channel (FIC) and the Main Service Channel (MSC).
-The FIC has high error correction applied, but is not time interleaved.
-This means the signalling and service information contained in the FIC arrives with high reliability and without time delay.
-By its nature, this kind of information lends itself to repetition to deal with uncorrectable transmission errors.
-The MSC may contain up to 64 sub-channels which are individually protected and time interleaved, allowing broadcaster selected levels of error correction to be applied.
-All the sub-channels are multiplexed together and then mapped to the transmission frames with the FIC before frequency interleaving to further guard against errors.

 Each sub-channel of the MSC may contain audio or data services.
 The audio services may be "classic" DAB, using layer 2 audio, DAB+, using HE AAC v2, or DMB-radio, using BSAC or HE AAC v2.
 DAB also allows mobile television services through the use of DMB-tv.
 The data services are usually carried together in packet mode sub-channels, although streamed data is also possible.